Sage Intacct

-Sage Intacct, Inc is an American provider of cloud-based accounting software and services available a number of regions around the globe – including the United States, Canada, the UK, Australia, and South Africa.
+Sage Intacct, Inc is an American provider of cloud-based accounting software and services available a number of regions around the globe – including the United States, Canada, the UK, Australia, South Africa, Germany and France.
 Its products offer cloud-based accounting applications that enable business payments, manage and pay bills, and facilitate payroll functions.

 The company was founded in 1999 and it was acquired by The Sage Group for $850 million in 2017.

 History

 Intacct was founded by Odysseas Tsatalos and David Chandler Thomas in 1999 as one of the first accounting applications for the cloud.
-The company was headquartered in San Jose, California, grew organically and offered a suite of accounting software that could serve medium and large-sized businesses with consolidated ERP, and e-commerce features.
+The company was headquartered in San Jose, California, grew organically and offered a suite of accounting software that could serve medium and large-sized businesses with consolidated enterprise resource planning (ERP), and e-commerce features.

 In 2000, Intacct got its first institutional investor, venture capital firm HWVP and completed a Series A round of $10 million.
 From 2001 to 2014, the company raised $130 million in funding primarily led by the Battery Ventures, BVP, Sigma Partners and Emergence Capital with the last round of $30 million in 2014 with the company valuation of $211 million.

 In 2017, Intacct Corporation was acquired by the British multinational accounting software company, The Sage Group PLC, for $850 million and was subsequently rebranded as Sage Intacct.